 If you do not know if this applies to you then ask your Tier 4 sponsor.

-You can also make a Tier 4 application in the UK if you were last granted leave as a student under the old Immigration Rules that were in place before the Tier 4 student Rules were introduced in March 2009.
+Before 6 April 2017 you can also apply in the UK if you were most recently granted leave under Tier 1 (Post-Study Work), as a pre-Tier 2 work permit holder, or as a student under the old Immigration Rules that were in place before the Tier 4 student Rules were introduced in March 2009.

 permission to study in the UK, either under Tier 4 or under the student